-- 1. after committing Class I offense as identified further below; - 2. after committing a Class II offense as identified below; and - 3. after committing any serious offense or exhibiting any serious misconduct
+- 1. after committing Class I offense as identified further below; - 2. after committing a Class II offense as identified below; and - 3. after committing any serious offense or exhibiting any serious misconduct iii.
+Procedures for Suspensions- Due Process

 All suspensions should be for a specified number of days not to exceed 9 school days.
 Any deviation of said pattern shall require authorization from the Superintendent or his or her designee.